FBI investigations into Trump-Russia ties yield little

 The FBI is also looking into allegations against Roger Stone, a Trump supporter, about a possible connection to WikiLeaks, which has been undergoing a complex six-year investigation.

 The accusations against Stone hinge on Democrats' claims that he conspired with WikiLeaks' Julian Assange to coordinate the distribution of hacked emails from Democratic Party officials.
+In one case, a Stone tweet foreshadowed damaging information for Clinton's campaign coming from WikiLeaks.

 Stone told NBC News in October that he and Julian Assange have a "mutual friend" and said he has "back-channel communications with WikiLeaks" but denied accusations he's conspiring or coordinating with WikiLeaks.